JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 ## You Have N + 1 Queries In Your LiveComponents

-This is probably the easiest trap to fall into for people new to LiveView - as soon as a LiveComponent that performs database access is rendered more than once, it becomes an N + 1 query problem.
-N + 1 queries are some of the most common culprits of poor web app performance.
+This is probably the easiest and most detrimental performance trap to fall into.
+As soon as a LiveComponent that performs database access is rendered more than once, it becomes an N + 1 query problem.
+Eliminating N + 1 queries is one of the best ways to improve poor web app performance.

 ### Example